In April 2017 the Government announced that the 457 Visa was going to be abolished in favour of the Temporary Skill Shortage (TSS) Visa.

 Penal Checks – Flexibility for “Accredited Sponsors”

-Applicants for TSS visas will generally have to provide police clearance certificates both from Australia and from other countries where they have lived as evidence that they do not have criminal records and that they satisfy the requirement that they be persons of “good character”.
+Applicants for Temporary Skill Shortage (TSS) Visa will generally have to provide police clearance certificates both from Australia and from other countries where they have lived as evidence that they do not have criminal records and that they satisfy the requirement that they be persons of “good character”.

 In those cases, applicants will be able to provide references from their accredited sponsor attesting that they are of good character and do not have any record of criminal convictions.

 Despite this relaxation of the requirement for police certificates from other countries, applicants will nonetheless have to provide clearances from the Australian Federal Police.

 The Department’s E-Newsletter indicates that the Department will be providing clarification of the process for demonstrating that applicants are of good character, including “model wording” for the character references to be provided by accredited sponsors.